Multidisciplinary artwork and experimental things

-He has worked with public art producers, galleries, museums, theatre companies, film and animation festivals, musicians, visual and performance artists on an extensive range of artistic and digital projects.
-His own artwork has been exhibited in galleries, art fairs and theatres in the UK, Europe and the USA.
+Stuart Mitchell a Bristol-based multidisciplinary artist experimenting with paint, printmaking, installation, animation, video and sound.
+His work is often themed around ritual, altered states and subconscious imagery, having a composite nature that creates an element of ambiguity.
+Mitchell has worked with public art producers, galleries, museums, theatre companies, film and animation festivals, musicians, visual and performance artists on an extensive range of artistic and digital projects and his artwork has been exhibited in galleries, art fairs and theatres in the UK, Europe and the USA.